Department of Neurology

 The Stroke Research and Education Center, within the Stroke Neurology Division, provides a dedicated resource to enhance cerebrovascular education and research activities conducted at MUSC.
 The Center provides expertise and mentoring services for enhancing research opportunities and grant development.
 Specifically, the Center facilitates the productivity of investigators and educators focused on stroke by enhancing collaborations both domestically and globally.

-The Stroke Research and Education Center includes faculty and staff involved in many National Institutes of Health (NIH) and Department of Defense (DOD) funded research studies focused on treating and preventing stroke more effectively.
+The Stroke Research and Education Center includes faculty and staff involved in many National Institutes of Health (NIH) funded research studies focused on treating and preventing stroke more effectively.
 The Stroke Research Faculty includes not only Stroke Neurologists, but also Stroke Epidemiologists and Emergency Medicine Physicians.

 - The MSCR program trains individuals to become principal investigators on grants, faculty in medical schools and team leaders who are seeking careers in clinical research.
 The program is a component of the educational core of the South Carolina Clinical and Translational Research Institute, and is compliant with core competencies recommended by the Association for Clinical Research Training.
 The degree is granted through the College of Graduates Studies.
 The objective of this program is to prepare health professionals for research in the clinical setting, with an emphasis placed on practical applications of scientific issues.